 - Are you a first or second year student?
 It sometimes happens that courses fill and you don't get your ideal schedule.
 With a solid back-up plan, you can still make progress to graduation.

 - Is the class you cannot get into something other than a public health class?
 If it is, be sure to contact that department!
-For instance, if you want PSIO 380 and it is full, then reach out directly to Physiology department for assistance.

 - Is there a prerequisite for the class you are trying to get into?
 For instance, to take HPS 350 you have to have already completed HPS 178 and HPS 200.